 - The Sociocultural Concentration Requirements:

-Any three of the following six course options:
+Any three of the following seven course options:

 - ANSC 120.
 Anthropology of Religion (previously ANGN 120)

 - ANSC 121.
 Psychological Anthropology (previously ANPR 107)

 - ANSC 122.
 Language in Society (previously ANGN 149)

 - ANSC 123.
 Political Anthropology (previously ANGN 151)

 - ANSC 124.
 Cultural Anthropology (previously ANPR 106)